mahsank/pi-router/README.md

 - `RELEASE` (Default: `buster`)

   The release version to build image against.
 Valid values are `jessie`, `stretch`, `buster`, `bullseye`, and `testing`.
-  Note that `PiRouter` is only tested with `buster`.
+  Note that `PiRouter` is tested with `buster` only.

 - `BASE_DIR` (Default location of `build.sh`)

   This is the top-level directory for `PiRouter`.
-It contains stage directories, build scripts, and by default both work and deployment directories.
+It contains `stage` directories, build scripts, and by default both `work` and
+`deploy` directories.
 Changing this variable is not recommended.

 - `SCRIPT_DIR`